 Software development is a competitive field that requires time, effort, and energy.
+With more developers entering the industry every year, the importance of focusing on their well-being has never been greater.
 It demands lots of thinking and concentration from developers.
 Hence, they need to have brains in good shape.

-In this article, we will be diving deep into developers’ well-being.
+In this article, we will be diving deep into the importance of developers’ well-being in today’s tech landscape.
 And how Typo is helping to resolve this major issue.
 We will be covering the three aspects of developer well-being – Why, What, and How.
 So, stay tuned!

 Google defines well-being as ‘The state of being comfortable, healthy, and happy.’